imranomar/aboutyou/readme.md

 AUTHORIZATION
 -------------
-The app uses Basic Auth.
+The app uses Basic Auth. ( I can easily switch it to Token based or Passport OAuth ).
 Can use the following credentials online

 username: imranomar@gmail.com